 I offer a balsa prop, cut to the specs in Charles Hampson Grant’s book – where he describes and defines the Cloud Tramp.
 On my site, I offer a “combo” pack of the kit plus the prop blank, giving the buyer a discount when they order the combo.

-A&DB Models in Great Britain makes a kit, available from Flitehook at email@example.com
+A&DB Models in Great Britain makes a kit, at one time available from Flitehook at email@example.com

 modifications and suggestions